-While core ethics concepts are presented interreligiously and multireligiously, each module also provides guidance for deepening your grasp of ethics discourse in the religious location you claim
+While core ethics concepts are presented interreligiously and multireligiously, the course also provides guidance for learning about ethics discourse in the religious location you claim.

-The course schedule provides time for preparation of a culminating essay, suitable for submission to the BCCI, delineating one's ethic of spiritual caregiving-with particular attention to the scriptural and doctrinal foundations of one's religious/theological stance.
+The course provides for preparation of a major essay delineating one's ethic of spiritual caregiving-with particular attention to the scriptural and doctrinal foundations of one's religious/theological stance.

-Likewise, the calendar will provide for review of ethical theories; completion of self-assessment matrices for the APC Code of Ethics and the BCCI Common Qualifications and Competencies for Professional Chaplains; and presentation of culminating essays.
+The course also provides for review of ethical theories; completion of self-assessment matrices for the APC Code of Ethics and the BCCI Common Qualifications and Competencies for Professional Chaplains; and presentation of culminating essays.